sathomas/jsDataV.is/src/text/ch6/02-svg.md

 );
 ```

 In addition to making the details table visible, we'll also want to update it with the appropriate information.
 To help with this display, we can write a function that converts a Z score into a more user-friendly explanation.
-The specific values in the example below are arbitrary since we're not trying for statistical precision in this visualization.
+The specific values in the following example are arbitrary since we're not trying for statistical precision in this visualization.

 ``` {.javascript .numberLines}
 var zToText = function(z) {